sdsds222/HZip-Mamba/README.md

 ## Bidirectional Mamba Fusion Concept: HZip-Mamba

+Smart-Zipper-Mamba (HZip-Mamba) is an innovative bidirectional sequence modeling framework that leverages Mamba's efficient linear complexity.
+It generates forward and backward sequence outputs (Y_f and Y_b) through parallel scanning, integrates sequence change rates (G_f and G_b) with a 2 x k convolution kernel to extract local context, and employs an intelligent gating mechanism for dimension-wise fusion to produce high-quality sequence results (Y).
+Enhanced by dynamic adaptive convolution kernels and block partitioning, the framework offers flexibility and excels in tasks like time series forecasting and NLP

 With this method, we can fuse the bidirectional Mamba scans (Y_f) and (Y_b), and use local temporal context and sequence rate-of-change to produce a high-quality (Y) result for each position.

 ### Step 1: Global Bidirectional Scanning (O(N) in parallel)